griffithlab/civic-docs/docs/about/faq.rst

 How is this information organized?
 ----------------------------------
-An in-depth description of the data model behind CIViC can be found :doc:`here <../model>`.
+An in-depth description of the knowledge model behind CIViC can be found :doc:`here <../model>`.

 What information is currently in CIViC?
 ---------------------------------------